abrarzihan1/room-selection-app/README.md

 # TeachSpace - Classroom and Facility Booking System

-TeachSpace is a web-based application designed to streamline the process of reserving classrooms and facilities for academic purposes.
-By centralizing and automating the booking process, it enhances efficiency and convenience for professors.
+TeachSpace is an intuitive web-based platform designed to simplify and optimize the reservation of classrooms and academic facilities.
+By centralizing and automating the booking process, it empowers professors with a seamless, efficient, and user-friendly experience, ensuring convenience and productivity.

 ## Features: